Skip to main content

 API Documentation

 The API accepts requests using the GET and POST methods, or a combination of both, depending on the specific configuration.
-This flexibility allows seamless integration and third-party management of user data & voucher credentials in a secure and efficient manner.
+This flexibility allows integration with voucher credentials and authentication records in accordance with the configured API settings.

 1 - Managing voucher credentials